 In all Louise Brison champagnes, the dosage is particularly low.
 Best of Wines offers 3 different champagnes from this house:

-• Rosé champagne: made from 100% pinot noir from the oldest plot of the family, still planted by her grandfather.
+- Rosé de la Côte des Bar: made from 100% pinot noir from the family's oldest plot still planted by Delphine's grandfather.

 Delphine maintains an extra long bottle maturation period before releasing her champagnes.
 Her blanc de blancs, for example, undergoes no less than 7 years of bottle aging before disgorging.
 Delphine's champagnes are characterized on the one hand by a beautiful minerality and freshness that can also be found in good Chablis and on the other hand a deep, complex layering that ensures that the champagnes of Louise Brison can continue to develop in the bottle for years to come.
 In addition to all recent vintages, we also offer some library vintages of Louise Brison Champagne, such as the vintages 1997 and 1999 to 2004 of the classic blend and of the blanc de blancs 'Cuvée Tendresse' the vintages 2001 and 2003.